 Individual clusters of acorns and leaves, and olives on the branch, can create backgrounds or be used on tags or envelopes.
 This is a set you’ll turn to when someone just needs to be reminded that they have the peace and strength within them to get through a time of trouble.
 Illustrated by Marcella Hawley, who wants you to know that you can do whatever you set your mind to with ease and comfort.

 This super-deluxe photopolymer clear stamp set includes 7 images.

 Overall canvas is 4 x 6".
 Manufactured in the good ol’ USA.
 Main Olive and Oak image is approximately 4-1/2" from the end of the stems to the tip of the olive leaves.
 It is about 3 1/2" across.

 The main image from this set is available as a digital stamp.
 Check out Olive and Oak!Read the inspiration behind the set here!

 When I tried to dream up the ultimate DIY bouquet set, this is what I imagined, and so I drew it up for you!
 Something to help you make cards...

 The epitome of Spring, captured in a heart.
 We’re so happy to introduce our popular illustration, Heart Abloom, to our sweet clear stamp fans.
 Flowers in the heart-shaped planting include a...

 $ 5.00 $ 18.00

-ONLY HAVE 14 TOTAL - Then this set will be RETIRED.
 PLEASE NOTE: These sets are perfect, no flaws.
 ALL SALES FINAL WHEN PURCHASED AT THIS SPECIAL DISCOUNT.
 Whether you like to decorate your own home or live vicariously through HGTV, this set provides the...

 This whimsical mix of art supplies, flowers, leaves, and branches beckons the colorist with unique imagery featuring some of our most favorite things!
 Originally introduced as the digital download Rosé All Day, the illustration...